Shubhangi6107/Moon-Mission-Analysis-Dashboard-Power-BI-/README.md

 ## Tools
 The symphony of data unfolds with the harmonious use of:

-- **Excel.
+- **Excel:**.
 A pivotal tool for data cleaning and initial processing, ensuring data integrity.
 - **Power BI:** The creative force driving dashboard creation, visualization, and report generation.
 Various visualizations, including KPIs, bar charts, and column charts, breathe life into the data.

 ## Data Cleaning/Preparation